cody-scott/dagster-mssql-bcp/docs/io_manager.md

 * `password`: str -> The password to connect to the MSSQL server.
 * `driver`: str -> The driver to use to connect to the MSSQL server.
 Default is `ODBC Driver 18 for SQL Server`.
 * `query_props`: Dict[str, Any] -> The properties to pass to the pyodbc/sqlalchemy connection.
+* `staging_database`: str | None -> Optional staging database to ingest to.
+Will connect to db, but swap and insert to this as needed

 ### bcp arguments